-Creation

-The New Hampshire Municipal Bond Bank was created in 1977 by Chapter 35-A of the New Hampshire Revised Statutes Annotated as a public body corporate and politic and an instrumentality exercising essential governmental functions of the State.

-Purposes

-To provide adequate markets and facilities for the borrowing of money by Governmental Units for their public improvements and other municipal purposes through the direct purchase by the Bank of the Governmental Units' Municipal Bonds with the proceeds of the sale of the Bank's bonds.

-Membership and Staff

-The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and Council.
+Creation The New Hampshire Municipal Bond Bank was created in 1977 by Chapter 35-A of the New Hampshire Revised Statutes Annotated as a public body corporate and politic and an instrumentality exercising essential governmental functions of the State.
+Purposes To provide adequate markets and facilities for the borrowing of money by Governmental Units for their public improvements and other municipal purposes through the direct purchase by the Bank of the Governmental Units' Municipal Bonds with the proceeds of the sale of the Bank's bonds.
+Membership and Staff The Bank consists of five directors, including the New Hampshire State Treasurer, who is a director ex officio, and four directors appointed by the Governor and the New Hampshire Executive Council ("Council").
 The Bank's staff is managed by an Executive Director, who also serves as Secretary of the Bank.

-Financial Position

-The Bank has previously issued bonds on a parity with the Bonds in an aggregate amount, including refunding bonds, of \$4,148,145,000 of which \$1,134,515,000 are currently outstanding as of the date hereof.
+Financial Position The Bank has previously issued bonds on a parity with the Bonds in an aggregate amount, including refunding bonds, of \$4,203,880,000 of which \$1,163,000,000 are currently outstanding as of the date hereof.
+On or about the date of issuance of the Bonds, the Bank expects to issue approximately \$232,270,000 2025 Series B Bonds pursuant to the 1978 Resolution.
 The balance in the Bank's Reserve Fund established pursuant to the 1978 Resolution has at all times been equal to or greater than the Reserve Fund requirement.

+^{}Preliminary, subject to change.